In a NutshellDue to the COVID-19 pandemic, Mississippi has extended its filing and payment deadline for 2019 income taxes to May 15, 2020.

 You have multiple options for filing your Mississippi state tax return and paying any tax you owe:

 - You can prepare your own taxes and file online through an online service provider listed on the Department of Revenue website.
 Some services may charge a fee to file your taxes based on your age, income or other limiting factors.
-Credit Karma Tax®, which is included in the state’s list of online providers, never charges to file your single-state and federal tax returns.

 - Print out your tax forms from the state’s website and mail in a paper return.
 Just keep in mind that if you’re expecting a refund, filing a paper return could delay your check by eight weeks on average.